prajwalkk/prajwalkk/README.md

 I am Prajwal Kishor Kammardi, a Master's student at the **University of Illinois** at Chicago and a *former* software engineer in **Mindtree Ltd.** I'm deeply interested in Cloud Computing, Functional Programming, Reactive Programming.
 In the past, I have worked for Hospitality Clients at Mindtree as a Performance and Automation Engineer on Cloud migration projects.
 Dosa connoiseur and gamer at free-time.

-🔭 I’m currently working on a React project.
+🔭 I’m currently working on a React based project.

 🌱 I’m currently learning more about DevOps, experimenting with Jenkins X CI/CD and woud start Kubernetes shortly.
 Any ideas for some projects is appreciated.